-- Assignments are due at the beginning of class time.
+- Unless otherwise indicated, assignments are due by noon the day of class.
 Late assignments (and, yes, that includes one minute late!) are docked 30 points.
 Assignments turned in more than 24 hours late automatically will be assigned a grade of 0. - Assignments should be picture perfect when they are turned in.
 In the "real world," computer glitches and printing problems happen but are not excused.
 The same is true in this classroom.
 Leave yourself plenty of time to cope with these problems and still make your deadline.